sinnerschrader-mobile/metaJSON/README.md

   -i, --input=          meta-JSON file to read
   -o, --output=         ouput path of generated source codes (default: src)
-      --template=       template directory to use to generate code
+      --template=       template directory to use to generate code --package=        name of the generated package (default: none)
 ```

 A working sample call could look like that: